 Firms must assess each year whether any person that is to carry out a certification function is fit and proper to perform their role and issue a certificate to them if they are.
 Some of the staff in the scope of the Certification Regime may previously have been subject to FCA approval under the Approved Persons Regime.
 This will no longer be required under the Certification Regime.
 This reinforces that firms, rather than the regulator, are responsible for ensuring their staff are fit and proper.

-N.B.
-Firms have until December 9 2020, to certify every individual member of their Certification Staff population.
+Deadline: Firms have until March 31st 2020 to certify every individual member of their Certification Staff population.

 8. What is the Duty of Responsibility?